CraigLubitz/SAVDebugConsole-GODOT/README.md

 	- \-s, \<tag1\>,\<tag2\>
 		- Silence all tags but the 2 tags indicated
 		- Example:
-			- \-v, color, \-s, SAVDebugConsole godot
+			- \-s, SAVDebugConsole godot
 				- comma between the tags in this case is optional
-			- \-v, color, \-s, VrApi,PerformanceManager_ZSF
+			- \-s, VrApi,PerformanceManager_ZSF
 				- Quest users see https://developer.oculus.com/documentation/native/android/ts-logcat/
 	- \<tag1\>:D \<tag2\>:E *:S
 		- Silence all tags but Debug messages from tag1 and Error messages from tag2
 		- Example:
-			- \-v, color, SAVDebugConsole:D godot:E *:S
+			- \SAVDebugConsole:D godot:E *:S
 	- Replace \<tag\> with the tag string
 	- Character formatting for spaces or no spaces after commas matter
 	- Due to how our parsing works a space after commas is required for command line parameters
-	- One more set of examples of how to show a brief logcat with color
-		- \-v, color brief, \-s, SAVDebugConsole godot
-		- \-v, color,brief, \-s, SAVDebugConsole,godot
-		- \-v, color brief, \-s, SAVDebugConsole,godot
-		- \-v, color,brief, \-s, SAVDebugConsole godot
-		- add more options etc.
 	- Not all command line options are tested or supported
 		- See: https://developer.android.com/tools/logcat

+&nbsp;

+Polling : bool = false
+- Use polling to gather logcat entries
+	- True = Use polling
+* Some Android phones use buffering.
+	* This can appear a no logging or logging partial entries.
+	* Set Polling equal True

 &nbsp;